-What: Escamoles, or ant larvae, is a dish native to Central Mexico, once considered a delicacy by the Aztecs—insect caviar, if you will (their price today continues to reflect this high-minded status).
+Escamoles, or ant larvae, is a dish native to Central Mexico.
+It was once considered a delicacy by the Aztecs—insect caviar, if you will (their price today continues to reflect this high-minded status).
 As far as insect-related pre-Hispanic foods go, this one is better than it sounds.
-The light-colored eggs, harvested from maguey plants, resemble white-corn kernels or pine nuts; they have a poppy texture (more crunchy if fried) and a slightly nutty taste.
+The light-colored ant eggs, harvested from maguey plants, resemble white-corn kernels or pine nuts; they have a poppy texture (more crunchy if fried) and a slightly nutty taste.
 Often pan-fried with butter and spices, escamoles can be found in tacos and omelets or served alone, accompanied by guacamole and tortillas.
-It’s indigenous, tasty, and memorable, without the gross-out factor (for some of us) of those fried maguey worms, another common pre-Hispanic insect food.
+It’s indigenous, tasty, and memorable, without the gross-out factor (for those unfamilar to the cuisine) of, say, fried maguey worms, another common pre-Hispanic insect food.

 Order: The escamoles (250p) are a splurge, but they’re very nicely prepared here—pan-fried with butter, cilantro, and chiles; some of them really well-done and crunchy.
 The generous serving comes with guac and tortillas.
 We also loved the caldo Tlalpeño, another local specialty, and the potent but small margaritas here.

 2018 update: Fonda el Refugio has closed, sadly.
 Please see our alternative recs for trying escamoles, and comment below if you have another suggestion to add!